voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

         dataset_dir = "/path/to/dataset"

         # The type of the dataset being imported
-        # Any subclass of `fiftyone.types.BaseDataset` is supported
+        # Any subclass of `fiftyone.types.Dataset` is supported
         dataset_type = fo.types.COCODetectionDataset  # for example

         # Import the dataset!